Alle1307/micropython-st7565/README.md

 From the datasheet it is found that the LM6020 contains a ST7565 display driver which has a serial interface and is fitted with an 8 wire flexible flat cable (ffc) to be connected to a MCU and works on 3,3 Volts, this is perfectly suited to the Pico.

 ## **Preparation**
-The whole experiment is set up on a standard breadboard and in order to connect the display to the Pico an 8 pin 1mm ffc adapter board (FPC-8P 1.0mm) is required, these adapter boards can be ordered through the usual channels on internet.
+The whole experiment is mounted on a standard breadboard and in order to connect the display to the Pico an 8 pin 1mm ffc adapter board (FPC-8P 1.0mm) is required, these adapter boards can be ordered through the usual channels on internet.
+The board is fitted with an extra layer board underneath so it can bridge over the middle gap of the breadboard, otherwise the pins get shortcircuited.
+I have soldered a long header on one side of the Pico so the pins can also be used on the top.

-In this example a Raspberry Pi Pico with MicroPython is used to connect to the graphics display.
-The original display driver file was actually written for an ESP32, but with some slight alterations in the wiring it works on the RP Pico.
+In this experiment a Raspberry Pi Pico with MicroPython is used to run the software.
+The original software display driver file was actually written for an ESP32, but with some slight alterations in the wiring it worked directly on the RP Pico.
 ![](/picture/LM6020%20testing.jpg)

-It is assumed the RP Pico is connected to a host PC (desktop, laptop or Raspberry Pi) through USB with the Thonny IDE application installed on the host PC  and initiated through the Thonny IDE.
-Other IDE’s work but have not been tested.
+It is assumed the RP Pico is connected to a host PC (desktop, laptop or Raspberry Pi with desktop OS) through USB with the Thonny IDE application installed on the host PC and initiated through the Thonny IDE.
+Other IDE’s should work but have not been tested.

-On the bottom line at the right there is a remark showing which environment it is using.
+In Thonny on the bottom line at the right there is a remark showing which environment it is using.
 It should read Micropython (Raspberry Pi Pico), if not click on this line and select the correct environment.
+This should should be visible in the shell window.
+If not please read the official Raspberry Pi - Getting started guide.

 Setting up a working system is therefor rather easy and can be done in some simple steps.